What is luxury?

 4) enjoy better prime retail opportunities

 These four effects combine to create even better conditions.
 Better advertising rates and lower retail costs imply that mega luxury brands deliver – in relative terms – better returns to their investors.
 But at the same time, the combination of enormous advertising budgets and better retail locations also positively affects the quantity and the quality of traffic in their shops.
 Furthermore, because they are large advertisers, they also get better PR returns, as no glossy magazine would penalize one of their largest clients!
-This creates a trifecta effect on the Brand Building (larger budgets, better PR, and more traffic in their locations), which enhances the profile and reputation of the brand.
+This creates a trifecta effect on the Brand Building (larger budgets, better PR, and more traffic in their locations), enhancing the brand’s profile and reputation.